 4. Lifestyle Factors Such As Smoking Or A Sedentary Lifestyle

 Smoking increases the risk for multiple diseases, including peripheral artery disease, due to its restrictive effects on the circulation.
 Ulcers occur when there is consistent pressure on one area for long periods of time.
 Prolonged periods of bed rest, or a sedentary lifestyle, can cause this type of pressure, and encourage the formation of ulcers.
 At any stage, an open wound can become infected and emit a strong odor and pus.
 When left untreated, ulcers can lead to severe complications such as gangrene and amputation.
 Frequent examination of your feet is recommended to help detect the presence of an ulcer in its earliest stage.If you discover a wound that will not heal on your feet, contact your doctor immediately.

 Contact our offices Laurel Foot & Ankle Center or Northern Virginia Foot & Ankle Associates and schedule an appointment today.

-To learn more about foot ulcers, go to Heel Pain Institute of America or Laurel Foot & Ankle Center or Northern Foot & Ankle Associates.
+To learn more about foot ulcers, go to Heel Pain Institute of America and Laurel Foot & Ankle Center or Northern Virginia Foot & Ankle Associates.